-PART I - CANDIDATE INFORMATION Family name: Higuti First name(s): Janet Nationality: Brazilian Date of arrival and departure in / from Belgium 11.10 - 05.11.2010 Number of training days: 24 Type of visit Training in taxonomy and collection management Location of training: Royal Belgian Institute of Natural Sciences, Brussels PART II - GENERAL INFORMATION Describe concisely how you have learned about the Belgian GTI Project Professor Koen Martens sent the link of the Belgian GTI Project and gave me the opportunity to participate on it.
-Describe concisely how you have learned about this specific call for proposals Professor Koen Martens sent the link of the Belgian GTI Project and gave me the opportunity to participate on it.
-If this was your first study visit financed via the Belgian GTI National Focal Point, describe concisely why you needed capacity building in taxonomy and collection management The Freshwater Biology section of the RBINS, of which Prof Martens is head, has several advantages for training in taxonomy and collection management: an extensive library of taxonomic literature, good reference collections comprising species from all over the world, good optical equipment, access to scanning electron microscope with digitizing equipment and guidance by an experienced ostracod taxonomist.
+PART I - CANDIDATE INFORMATION Family name: HIGUTI First name(s): Janet Nationality: Brazilian Date of arrival and departure in / from Belgium 21.07.2013 - 20.12.2013 Number of training days: 21 days for GTI Type of visit Training in taxonomy and collection management Location of training: Royal Belgian Institute of Natural Sciences, Brussels PART II - GENERAL INFORMATION Describe concisely how you have learned about the Belgian GTI Project Professor Koen Martens sent the link of the Belgian GTI Project and gave me the opportunity to participate in it.
+Describe concisely how you have learned about this specific call for proposals Both Professor Koen Martens and the coordination of Belgian National Focal Point to the Global Taxonomy Initiative (GTI) sent an email about this specific call.
+If this was your first study visit financed via the Belgian GTI National Focal Point, describe concisely why you needed capacity building in taxonomy and collection management Not applicable.
+If this was not your first study visit financed via the Belgian GTI National Focal Point, describe concisely why you needed further support The Freshwater Biology section of the RBINS, of which Prof Martens is head, has several advantages for training in taxonomy and collection management: an extensive library of taxonomic literature, good reference collections comprising species from all over the world, good optical equipment, access to scanning electron microscope with digitizing equipment and guidance by an experienced ostracod taxonomist.
 The reason I need this training is that in my home institution, I am situated in a unit that is concentrating mostly on ecological research.
 Taxonomic expertise is largely lacking, but is necessary when starting work on a group for which most basic taxonomic work still has to be done, such as non-marine Ostracoda in South America.